mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/access-authentication/rbac/index.md

 The user can now use the HTTP verbs HEAD, GET, DELETE, POST, and PUT when accessing any URL at or under `/ops/portal`.
 Provided the downstream application follows REST conventions, this effectively allows read, edit, and delete privileges.

-<p class="message--note"><strong>NOTE: </strong>In order to allow users to access the Kommander UI, ensure they are granted the appropriate `opsportal-kommander-` role in addition to the Kommander roles granted in the Kommander UI.
+<p class="message--note"><strong>NOTE: </strong>In order to allow users to access the Kommander UI, ensure they are granted the appropriate <code>opsportal-kommander-</code> role in addition to the Kommander roles granted in the Kommander UI.
 In future versions of Kommander, this capability may be added to all built in Kommander roles.
-For more information, see the [Access Control section of the Kommander documentation](/dkp/kommander/1.2/operations/access-control/).</p>
+For more information, see the <a href="/dkp/kommander/1.4/operations/access-control/">Access Control section of the Kommander documentation</a>.</p>

 ## Groups